zettonaender/convtographiceq/README.md

 2. Git clone this project or download zip.
 3. Open cmd, cd to Equalizer Apo folder.
 4. Open your Equalizer Apo config.txt (or peace.txt for Peace) and add `; Benchmark` in the device selection line.
 Check this image as an example: https://i.imgur.com/jHmKxdv.png
-5. Type 'Benchmark.exe -c 1 -f 1 -t 23000 -l 46 -r 48000 -o sweep.wav' (change 48000 to your sampling rate) (sweep.wav is an arbitrary filename) (Benchmark.exe is located in Equalizer APO folder)
+5. Type `Benchmark.exe -c 1 -f 1 -t 23000 -l 46 -r 48000 -o sweep.wav` (change 48000 to your sampling rate) (sweep.wav is an arbitrary filename) (Benchmark.exe is located in Equalizer APO folder)
-6. Open sweep.wav on audacity, then File>>Export>>Export Wav.
-Choose to save as '32 bit float'.
+6. Open `sweep.wav` on audacity, then `File>>Export>>Export Wav`.
+Choose to save as `32 bit float`.
 For this tutorial, I'll go with 'expfloat.wav'.
-7. Put the exported wav in the same folder as 'testing123.py' from this project.
+7. Put the exported wav in the same folder as `testing123.py` from this project.
-8. Open the 'testing123.py' with text editor.
+8. Open the `testing123.py` with text editor.
-9. On the first row, change the filename to 'expfloat' (filename without extension)
+9. On the first row, change the filename to `expfloat` (filename without extension)
-10. Run y.bat or with cmd python testing123.py
+10. Run `y.bat` or with cmd `python testing123.py`.
 11. There will be a few graph plotted.
 You can safely close it.
-12. After the program is done, there will be a csv file named 'expfloat.csv' (again, arbitrary name)
+12. After the program is done, there will be a csv file named `expfloat.csv` (again, arbitrary name)
-13. Create a folder called 'expfloat' on the AutoEq folder (where 'autoeq.py' is located in)
+13. Create a folder called `expfloat` on the AutoEq folder (where 'autoeq.py' is located in)
 14. Put the csv inside your created folder
 15. In the AutoEq folder, rename `constants.py` to something else and replace with the one included from this project.

 A few notes on the 'constants' file changes, you can take a look and tweak these if you have inaccuracies with the result: